hackages/prep.js.masterclass.koans/README.md

 **We use Mocha in this repository**

-**For those using `yarn`, make sure to remove the `prestart` script before running `yarn**

-**For those using **WallabyJS**, just run it and you'll be on your way to master JS syntax**

 ## Recommended Tools

-1. You can use your favorite IDE but we recommend using one of those that support WallabyJS
+1. You can use your favorite IDE such as:
     1. WebStorm
     2. VS Code
     3. [Atom.io ](https://atom.io/)
     4. Any other IDEs
-2. If you haven’t done so just install [Wallabyjs](http://wallabyjs.com)
-3. We will be using babel and Webpack
+2. We will be using babel and Webpack

 ## Contributing